kprohith/rohithkp.me/content/about.md

 ---

-I'm [**Rohith Palakirti**](https://www.rohithkp.me), currently a sophomore at The University of Queensland pursuing a Bachelor of Engineering(Honours) in Computer Science.
+I'm [**Rohith Palakirti**](https://www.rohithkp.me), currently a junior at The University of Queensland pursuing a Bachelor of Engineering(Honours) in Computer Science.
 Skilled in Python, C++, Go, Java, HTML, CSS, JavaScript Pytorch, TensorFlow, Keras, Microsoft Azure, fast.ai, the JAMStack and the MERNStack and love tinkering with Arduinos.
 Interested in deep learning, neural networks and full-stack development.
 Always looking for opportunities to learn and improve.

 ### Stuff I do {#stuff-i-do}